-Reading aloud will always be my favorite part of the day.
 There is something so special about reading with students, hearing their excitement, listening to their questions, and having discussions.
 Reading aloud provides a connection between kids and characters, but also between you and your students, and students with each other.
 It helps build a class community, helps bring up hard topics, opens communication between you and your students, and so much more!!
 Reading a book gives students so many opportunities and opens so many discussions.
 YOU are giving them these experiences by simply opening a book and reading.
 It's pure magic!

 Reading aloud to your students gives them a chance to listen to a book that they may not have chosen on their own.
 And by listening to that book, they are able to build empathy and awareness for experiences that are not their own.

-Research shows that reading to children is one of the single largest predictors for higher academic achievement.
+Research shows that reading to children is one of the single largest predictors of higher academic achievement.
 Students are exposed to a variety of text, vocabulary, writing styles, and more.
 Reading aloud helps build vocabulary, models writing skills, and builds stamina for listening.
 This helps with kids' attention span.
 And, student engagement, motivation, and interest are all enhanced when they are read to.

 Whenever something happens in the world, at home, or in the classroom or there is a topic that I want to talk about with my kids, I share a book.
 A book is the perfect discussion starter.

 Reading aloud and sharing a diverse set of books in your classroom sets the tone for reading in your classroom and gets your students excited about reading.